SpaDA: A Spatial Dataflow Architecture Programming Language: Introduction

-\textbf{Experiments.} We evaluate SPADA on a Cerebras WSE-2 with three hand-written kernels and three stencil computations.
-Our results demonstrate that SPADA reduces code size by 6–8× compared to hand-written CSL for algorithmic kernels, and by up to 700× when lowering from GT4Py stencils.
-The compiler-generated code achieves over 150 TFlop/s on complex momentum equation kernels and exhibits near-ideal weak scaling across three orders of magnitude in problem size.
+\textbf{1.
+Language Design.} SpaDA provides high-level asynchronous constructs including async/await dependency management, foreach loops over data streams, and map scopes for vectorized operations.
+These enable concise expression of complex spatial algorithms spanning stencil computations, collective communication primitives, and dense linear algebra.
+SpaDA reduces code size by 4.68--13.13$\times$ compared to hand-written CSL for algorithmic kernels, and by up to 616$\times$ when lowering from GT4Py stencils.